 Get more out of your stay with easy access to local landmarks.

-Looking for top attractions in Hot Springs around the Economy Inn Hot Springs, but not sure where to start?
+Looking for top attractions in Hot Springs National Park around the Economy Inn Hot Springs, but not sure where to start?
 From Hot Springs Mountain Tower to Garvan Woodland Gardens that make this property preferred choice for guest visiting these attractions.

 Discover the best sights and activities close to Economy Inn Hot Springs with this top attractions list!